Stylish, modern, and easy to maintain. The low fade quiff style has so much going for it.

 A beard this long needs to be treated with care.
 But the additional maintenance requirements are often worth the outcome when it’s done properly.

-6. Wavy Quiff And Low Fade
+6. Messy Quiff And Low Fade

 “Longer” face shapes and a messy quiff with a low fade often go well together.